sfc-gh-mmiri/coalesce-streamlit-lab/README.md

 ### Prerequisite ###

-To run this Streamlit, the following criteria must be met:
+In orde to run this Streamlit lab, the following criteria must be met:

-- Your Snowflake account must be hosted on AWS (Streamlit-in-Snowflake is only available on AWS as of now).
+- Your Snowflake account must be hosted on AWS, as Streamlit-in-Snowflake is currently available on Snowflake accounts hosted on AWS only.
-- You must have completed the Coalesce Hands-On Guide, which can be accessed here: https://guides.coalesce.io/foundations/index.html#0
+- You must have completed the Coalesce Hands-On Guide, which can be found at this link: https://guides.coalesce.io/foundations/index.html#0

 ### Instructions ###
-Once the Coalesce Hands-on Guide is completed, you should have a database with your chosen name and two schemas (`WORKDEV` and `WORKTEST`).
-This application will require the following tables to be available and populated with data:
+After finishing the Coalesce Hands-on Guide, you should have a database named of your choice along with two schemas (`WORKDEV`` and `WORKTEST``).
+This Streamlit app will need the following tables to be present and filled with data:

 - `FCT_LINEITEM_ORDERS_DIM_LOOKUP`
 - `DIM_SUPPLIER`
 - `DIM_PART`

-Streamlit apps can be deployed in different ways.
-The focus of this hands-on lab is to leverage Snowflake's built-in UI, which doesn't require a Python environment to be set up on the user's computer.
+Streamlit apps can be deployed in multiple ways.
+In this hands-on lab, we'll be utilising Snowflake's built-in UI, which doesn't require a Python environment to be set up on the user's computer.

-In order to deploy the Streamlit app (Open file `app.py` for the source code), first, log into your Snowflake account by navigating to its dedicated UI.
-Make sure you use the same Snowflake account that you have used for the Coalese Hands-on Guide earlier.
+In order to deploy the Streamlit app (Source code can be accessed by opening `app.py`), first, log into your Snowflake account's Snowsight UI.
+Make sure you're using the same Snowflake account that you have used for the Coalese Hands-on Guide earlier.

 Once logged in, make sure your current role is set to `ACCOUNT_ADMIN`.
-Once selected, you should see the <strong>Streamlit</strong> link on your Snowflake's home screen:
+Once selected, you will find the <strong>Streamlit</strong> link on your Snowflake's home screen:

 ![Alt text](/images/01.jpg)

-Once selected, click on the <strong>+ Streamlit App</strong> button on the top right hand corner:
+Once selected, click on the <strong>+ Streamlit App</strong> button on the top right-hand corner:

 ![Alt text](/images/02.jpg)

-In the pop-up form, give a friendly name to your Streamlit app.
-Since the Streamlit app requires compute to run, you need to nominate a virtual warehouse to power the application.
-You also need to provide the database and schema where the app needs to be hosted.
-Each Streamlit app is a native Snowflake object, and therefore creating them in the right schema and database can simplify access control.
-For this tutorial, we recommend you save the app in the same database and schema where the Coalesce lab's output dataset is stored.
-The following screenshot shows how these parameters can be set:
+In the pop-up form, enter a friendly name for your Streamlit app.
+Since the Streamlit app runs on Snowflake compute, you need to nominate a virtual warehouse for the app to use.
+You also need to specify the database and schema where the app should be deployed to.
+Streamlit apps are native Snowflake objects, and therefore creating them in the right schema and database is important for proper access management.
+In this tutorial, we recommend using the same database and schema where the Coalesce lab's output dataset resides.
+The following screenshot shows how to configure these parameters:

 ![Alt text](/images/03.jpg)

-Once you click on the <strong>Create</strong> button, you should be redirected to Snowflake's built-in UI for building Streamlit apps.
-The UI comes with a sample Streamlit app.
-After a few seconds, the executable app should be available on the right hand side:
+Once you click on the <strong>Create</strong> button, you'll be redirected to Snowflake's built-in UI for building Streamlit apps.
+The UI is preloaded with a sample Streamlit app code.
+After a few seconds, the executable app should be running on the right-hand side:

 ![Alt text](/images/04.jpg)

-There are three small icons at the bottom left hand side of the screen that can be used to show/hide Snowflake's object explorer, the source code window, and the preview panel.
+At the bottom left corner of the screen, you'll find three small icons for showing or hiding Snowflake's object explorer, the source code window, and the preview panel.

-In order to run the Hands-on Lab's Streamlit app, open the source file, copy the content and paste them into the code editors in the UI.
+To execute the Hands-on Lab's Streamlit app, open the source file, copy the content and paste into the code editor in the UI.

-Once done, find the following lines in the code and make sure these variables are pointing to the right tables:
+Once the code is pasted, locate the following lines in the code and make sure these variables are pointing to the right tables:

 ```
 param_fact_name = "FCT_LINEITEM_ORDERS_DIM_LOOKUP"